smartfarmdiy/detection-ripeness-and-distance-measurement-of-strawberry/README.md

 # Orbbec Astra Pro Camera for Diatance Measurement

 * In my work, I use an Orbbec Astra Pro Camera to measure the distance between the camera and a strawberry.
 The camera's Dapth function is used to measure the distance.
 Before starting the test, you will need to install the camera driver and SDK for camera.
-[Device Support](https://www.orbbec.com/developers/device-support/) [git astra](https://github.com/orbbec/ros_astra_camera)
+[Device Support](https://www.orbbec.com/developers/device-support/) and [Git astra](https://github.com/orbbec/ros_astra_camera)

 * Initialize OpenNI SDK (this code for start depth stream)